-5. Heel Toe Raise Chair Hips
+3. Heel Toe Raise Chair Hips

 Stand, with a firm hold on to a stationary object.
 Rise up on toes then back on heels.
 Stand as straight as possible.
-Perform 20 times.

-6. Mini Squats Hips
+4. Mini Squats Hips

 Stand, with feet shoulder width apart, and holding on to a stationary object.
 Keep heels on floor as you bend knees to slight squat.
 Make sure your knees do not go past your toes.
 Return to upright position tightening buttocks and quads.
 Keep body upright, heels on floor and do not squat past 90 degrees hip flexion.
 Perform 20 times.